 Image via Nothing Without Us

 The HIV/AIDS epidemic is a perfect example of how sexual and reproductive health remains colonised, yet we have come far in our fight for adequate access to antiretroviral treatment (ART).
-At the start of the epidemic in the 1980s, of the HIV/AIDS epidemic, the growing number of people in sub-Saharan Africa dying from a mysterious new illness, then known as “Slim” was widely ignored by both the media and policymakers.
-In post-apartheid South Africa, where black South Africans were understandably wary of accepting Western assistance, the virus quickly spread and killed millions, whilst groups like the Treatment Action Campaign pushed hard for open access to life-saving ART.
+At the start of the epidemic in the 1980s, the growing number of people in sub-Saharan Africa dying from a mysterious new illness, then known as “Slim”, was widely ignored by both the media and policymakers.
+In post-apartheid South Africa where black South Africans were understandably wary of accepting Western assistance, the virus quickly spread and killed millions.
+Groups like the Treatment Action Campaign pushed hard for open access to life-saving ART.

 In the week following World Aids Day, it should feel like we have something to celebrate: we now know that those on ART with an undetectable viral load cannot transmit HIV, and will have a normal life expectancy.
 UNAIDS set ambitious “90-90-90” targets to be met by 2020.
 They want 90% of all people living with HIV to know their HIV status, 90% of all people with diagnosed HIV infection to receive sustained antiretroviral therapy and 90% of all people receiving antiretroviral therapy to have viral suppression.
 Botswana, Cambodia, Denmark, the Netherlands, Namibia and now the UK have already been successful in meeting these targets yet, in several areas we continue to struggle.